Fleet Energy Depot Overview

 • Design patterns that reduce idle time and avoid chokepoints

-Deep dive: FED Depot Topology
+Deep dive: FED Architecture

-4) Operations and Throughput
+3) Operations and Economics

 • Turn-time (arrival-to-departure) as a primary operational metric